AriFordsham/GHCWiki/proposal/with-combinator.md

          _  -> ...
 ```

-That is, while previously case-of-known constructor was able to eliminate the allocation of the `W8#` intermediate, with `keepAlive#` we can no longer do so.
-To fix this we need to somehow push the outer `case` (scrutinizing the `Word8`) into the continuation of `keepAlive#`.
-We recently implemented precisely this optimisation for `runRW#` in #15127.
-We will need to do similarly for `keepAlive#`.
+That is, while previously case-of-known constructor was able to eliminate the
+allocation of the `W8#` intermediate, with `keepAlive#` we can no longer do so.
+To fix this we need to somehow push the outer `case` (scrutinizing the `Word8`)
+into the continuation of `keepAlive#`.
+We recently implemented precisely this
+optimisation for `runRW#` in #15127.
+We will need to do similarly for
+`keepAlive#`.
+We call this optimisation *strict-context float-in*.

+Note that for this optimisation to be possible `keepAlive#` *must* be
+polymorphic in the levity of the result.

 Option A: Naive code generation of `keepAlive#`
 ------------------------------------------